Building communities of strength.

 Corolla, North Carolina

-Carova Beach Volunteer Fire and Rescue Auxiliary’s model uses volunteers to assist at-risk older adults in a physically remote and secluded coastal community.
-The model’s volunteer services include providing non-medical services such as visitation, errands, light chores, meal assistance, and home repairs.
-CBVFR’s model will also encourage participation in community-based social activities, when appropriate, and facilitate access to health care through transportation services.
-The delivery of services utilizes remote connections and contactless interactions using public safety precautions.
+CBVFR Auxiliary’s model uses volunteers to assist at-risk older adults in a physically remote and secluded coastal community.
+The model’s volunteer services will include providing non-medical services such as visitation, errands, light chores, meal assistance, and home repairs.
+CBVFR’s model will also encourage participation in community-based social activities and facilitate ability to receive health care through transportation services.
 CBVFR Auxiliary supports the Carova Beach Volunteer Fire & Rescue Department and serves the surrounding rural community.

 Clackamas County Social Services (CCSS)

-Clackamas County Social Services’ model provides home maintenance, companionship, family caregiver supports, group classes, and system navigation services to older adults and persons with disabilities.
-CCSS expanded its Volunteer Connection Program to start a new Friendly Visitor project that recruits and trains volunteers to provide non-medical services to older adults, people with disabilities, and family caregivers.
-CCSS has expanded its program to include vaccination scheduling assistance.
-The delivery of services includes remote connections.
-CCSS model seeks to help people to age in place, while also decreasing loneliness and social isolation and facilitating access to necessary services.
+Clackamas County Social Services’ model will provide home maintenance, companionship, family caregiver supports, group classes, and system navigation services to older adults and persons with disabilities.
+CCSS will expand its Volunteer Connection Program to start a new Friendly Visitor project that recruits and trains volunteers to provide non-medical services to older adults, people with disabilities, and family caregivers.
+CCSS model seeks to help people to age in place, while also decreasing loneliness and social isolation and facilitating ability to receive necessary services.
 CCSS serves urban, suburban, and rural communities.

 DOROT, Inc.

-DOROT’s model mobilizes volunteers to alleviate social isolation of older adults to help them live independently.
-DOROT is expanding its volunteer Response Team to address older adults’ immediate needs, and is establishing ongoing Caring Calls by volunteers, among other services.
-The delivery of services includes remote connections.
+DOROT’s model will mobilize volunteers to alleviate social isolation of older adults to help them live independently.
+DOROT will expand its volunteer Response Team to address older adults’ immediate needs, establish ongoing Caring Calls by volunteers, and add technology support, group meals, among other services.
 DOROT’s model seeks to reach under- and unserved older adults, offer meaningful volunteer opportunities that bring generations together, alleviate social isolation, and offer essential resources.
+DOROT also plans to provide volunteer led Tech Coaching and Food Friendship programs through its partnership with Morningside Retirement Health and Services (MRHS), which serves hundreds of older adults in Morningside Gardens, a Naturally Occurring Retirement Community (NORC) in West Harlem.
 DOROT serves urban and suburban communities.

 ElderSource

-ElderSource’s model volunteer program provides a telephone reassurance program, Caring Connections, to older adults who live alone or are home-bound.
-Volunteers telephone older adults to check in on their well-being while also providing them with an opportunity to socialize and talk about things of common interest.
-The model’s goals are to eliminate or reduce isolation, promote access to additional support services, and support older adults’ ability to age in place.
+ElderSource’s model volunteer program will provide a telephone reassurance program, Caring Connections, to older adults who live alone or are home-bound.
+Volunteers will telephone older adults to check in on their well-being while also providing them with an opportunity to socialize and talk about things of common interest.
+The model’s goals are to eliminate or reduce isolation, promote ability to receive additional support services, and support older adults’ ability to age in place.
 ElderSource serves urban and rural communities.

 Good Shepherd Interfaith Volunteer Caregivers (GSIVC)

-Good Shepherd Interfaith Volunteer Caregivers’ model uses volunteers to provide a friendly visitor program, home repairs and modifications, assistive devices, medical equipment lending, lawn and garden services, snow removal, light housekeeping, meal preparation, and transportation to older adults with difficulty living independently and persons age 18 and older with a disability.
-The delivery of services follow public safety precautions.
+Good Shepherd Interfaith Volunteer Caregivers’ model will use volunteers to provide a friendly visitor program, home repairs and modifications, assistive devices, medical equipment lending, lawn and garden services, snow removal, light housekeeping, meal preparation, and transportation to older adults with difficulty living independently and persons age 18 and older with a disability.
 The model’s goals are to increase independent living, decrease isolation, and improve quality of life.
-GSIVC seeks to establish and maintain new sources for a diverse volunteer base.
-GSIVC serves rural communities.
+GSIVS seeks to establish and maintain new sources for a varied volunteer base.
+GSIVS serves rural communities.

 Jewish Family Services of Washtenaw County (JFS)

-Jewish Family Services of Washtenaw County’s model involves developing an innovative platform to enable volunteers to engage with older adults and persons with disabilities remotely through video calls, live streaming, or other electronic means.
-JFS volunteers will use the virtual platform to facilitate volunteer and care recipient access to services, offering eVisits including friendly visits, check-ins, or phone reassurance visits, and eRespite to remotely engage in various activities so that a family caregiver can engage in other tasks.
+Jewish Family Services of Washtenaw County’s model will develop eVolunteering, an innovative platform to enable volunteers to engage with older adults and persons with disabilities remotely face-to-face through video calls, live streaming, or other electronic means.
+JFS volunteers will use the platform to provide eVisits to have friendly visits, check-ins, or phone reassurance visits.
+Volunteers may use eRespite to remotely engage in various activities so that a family caregiver can engage in other tasks.
 JFS is partnering with Otsego County Commission on Aging, Flint Jewish Federation, and Verizon.
 JFS serves urban, suburban, and rural communities.

 Lifespan of Greater Rochester, Inc.

-Lifespan of Greater Rochester’s model recruits volunteers to provide respite for family caregivers with dementia, chronic or other illness.
+Lifespan of Greater Rochester’s model will recruit volunteers to provide respite for family caregivers with dementia, chronic or other illness.
 All caregivers and/or care recipients will be age 60 or older.
 Lifespan’s model includes volunteers trained on Reminiscence/Life Review as part of the respite visit.
-The delivery of services includes remote connections.
-Lifespan’s model also pilots a Texting Buddy program for caregivers who do not desire traditional respite.
-Lifespan seeks to fill the needs of diverse caregivers and communities.
+Lifespan’s model will also pilot a Texting Buddy program for caregivers who do not desire traditional respite.
+Lifespan seeks to fill the needs of caregivers and communities.
 Lifespan serves urban, suburban, and rural communities.

 Lori’s Hands, Inc.

-Lori’s Hands’ model trains and equips college students to make weekly volunteer visits to assist community members living with chronic illnesses.
-Student volunteers provide non-medical services, such as, picking up prescriptions and groceries, doing laundry, offering technology training, helping to connect with other community resources, and providing companionship, among other essential tasks.
-The tasks performed are contactless, using virtual communications and public safety precautions.
+Lori’s Hands’ model will train and equip college students to make weekly volunteer visits to assist community members living with chronic illnesses.
+Student volunteers will provide non-medical services, such as picking up prescriptions and groceries, doing laundry, offering technology training, helping to connect with other community resources, and providing companionship, among other essential tasks.
 Lori’s Hands model supports aging-in-place, while training a next-generation aging services work force.
 Lori’s Hands serves urban and suburban communities.

 Lutheran Social Service of Minnesota (LSS)

-Lutheran Social Service of Minnesota’s model educates, trains (using the evidence-based Respite Education and Support Tools/REST curriculum) and empowers volunteers within participating congregations to provide high quality, non-medical support for older adults, people with disabilities, and family caregivers.
-Volunteer services include the use of technology to connect isolated individuals and families to the community.
-After one-year, participating congregations will have a cohort of trained volunteers, a lead technology volunteer, and a lead training volunteer who can train volunteers beyond the grant term.
+Lutheran Social Service of Minnesota’s model will educate, train (using the evidence-based Respite Education and Support Tools/REST curriculum) and empower volunteers within participating congregations to provide high quality, non-medical support for older adults, people with disabilities, and family caregivers.
+Volunteer services will include direct, in-home support and the use of technology to connect isolated individuals and families to community.
+After one-year, participating congregations will have a cohort of trained volunteers, a technology lead volunteer, and a training lead volunteer who can train volunteers beyond the grant term.
 LSS serves urban, suburban, and rural communities.

 New Mexico Caregivers Coalition (NMCC)